daniel-majer/daniel-majer/README.md

 <h1 align="left" id="macropower-title">Hey 👋, I'm Daniel</h1>

->Frontend software engineer focused on building clean, scalable, and user-friendly web apps.
+>Software engineer focused on building clean, scalable, and user-friendly web apps.
 >
 >Driven by curiosity and a love for shipping real products, I enjoy turning ideas into useful, elegant digital experiences.
->Currently learning more about backend architecture and improving my full-stack skills with Node.js, Express, and Prisma.
+>Currently learning more about backend architecture and improving my full-stack skills with Node.js, Express, PostgreSQL, Prisma and AWS.

 ## ⚡ Technologies